corda/corda-docs/content/en/docs/corda-os/4.7/business-network-membership.md

 ## Onboarding a new member to your network

-You can choose one of two ways to onboard a new member to your network:
+You can onboard a new member to your network:

 * With prior request from the prospective member.
 * Without prior request from the prospective member.